 - Employment disputes

-- Contract disputes
+- Neighbor disputes

 In these meetings, anything said to the mediator cannot be repeated outside of the caucus, except with express permission of the party.
 The confidentiality of these meetings will allow one’s counsel or client to express anything they felt uncomfortable stating in the presence of the other party.
 The party and mediator may discuss the risks, the party’s interests, settlement flexibility, and the strengths and weaknesses of the case.

 Once a consensus has been reached, the parties will be brought back together for closure.
 In this stage, the mediator will help the parties memorialize the essential terms of the agreement, which then will be signed by both parties.

-Contact our firm for your mediation needs
+Contact our firm for your dispute resolution needs

 At Ilkhanoff & Silverstein, we offer caring mediation services for all disputes.
 We understand the difficult and stressful process that can come with many settlements, and we are committed to helping clients find peaceful, satisfying resolutions.
 Our firm is well experienced in a number of legal areas, and we will use this understanding to guide our clients through the mediation process.
 Don’t wait to resolve your dispute.
 Contact Ilkhanoff & Silverstein today.